Top of page

 The Interdisciplinary Faculty Seminars harness the intellectual energies of the Wake Forest humanities and arts faculty to promote and support interdisciplinary collaboration and research that represents the leading edge of humanities scholarship and creates exciting bridges between different disciplines and units within the University.
 These groups, which meet regularly over the course of a semester or academic year, receive modest project funds and participate in the annual Faculty Seminars Symposium that the Humanities Institute hosts every spring.

-Current Seminars
+Current Interdisciplinary Faculty Seminars

 Language, Theory, and Artificial Intelligence

-Convener: Ryan Shirey (English/Writing)
+Convener: Ryan Shirey (English)

 In a moment where large language models and generative artificial intelligence seemed poised to reshape, or perhaps even to trouble our understanding of human creative and critical processes, this seminar will investigate the intersections of philosophy, ethics, writing, language, and creativity with regard to emergent digital technologies that seek to emulate forms of human linguistic expression.